cppalliance/safe-cpp/proposal/draft.md

 };
 ```

 We use an optional type to represent both aspects of our the smart pointer: disengaged (`none`) and engaged (`some`).
 If you want to move the pointer, detach it from the optional, which changes the state of the optional from `some` to `none`.
-The C++ Standard Library has an optional type,[^optional] but it's not safe to use.
-The optional API is full of undefined behaviors.[^optional-undefined]
+The C++ Standard Library has an optional type,[@optional] but it's not safe to use.
+The optional API is full of undefined behaviors.[@optional-undefined]

 ![std::optional::operator*](optional-undefined.png)

-A similar class, `std::expected`, which is new to C++23, is also full of undefined behaviors.[^expected-undefined]
+A similar class, `std::expected`, which is new to C++23, is also full of undefined behaviors.[@expected-undefined]

 If we were to wrap the safe `std2::unique_ptr` in an `std::optional`, it would be just as unsafe as using `std::unique_ptr`.
 Using `->` with a disengaged value would cause undefined behavior.